 Allow an existing business that hosts private, catered events to sell prepared meals for pick-up and delivery.
 The to-go meals can only be picked up for no more than three total hours per day, sometime between 8 a.m. and 7 p.m..
 The facility cannot offer dine-in service.
 Little River Farms is the only eligible establishment.
 Read the full order HERE.
 (Note: This order was signed on March 30.)

-On March 20, the Milton City Council unanimously approved an Emergency Ordinance that activated special, temporary mayoral powers for use in emergencies from the City's Code of Ordinances.
+On March 20, the Milton City Council unanimously approved its first Emergency Ordinance related to the pandemic that activated special, temporary mayoral powers for use in emergencies from the City's Code of Ordinances.
 You can read the approved Emergency Ordinance by clicking here, read a summary of the meeting by clicking here, or watch the meeting in its entirety using this link.

 Like the City as a whole, the Milton Police Department has instituted some precautions to protect both the public and officers during the current environment, including asking citizens to conduct routine matters online or by phone rather than visiting the police department.
 Below is additional information to assist in the effort to prevent the potential spread of the COVID-19 virus.

 CITIZENS SHOULD ALWAYS CALL 911 IN EMERGENCY SITUATIONS